 How to View the Template Files in a WordPress Theme

-A WordPress theme, is actually a group of templates that makes up the theme.
-A WordPress template, is only one of the theme’s template files that contains WordPress template tags.
+A WordPress theme is a collection of WordPress templates made up of WordPress template tags.
+A WordPress theme means the group of templates that makes up the theme.
+A WordPress template refers to only one of the template files that contains WordPress template tags.
 WordPress template tags make all the templates work together as a theme.

-To view the templates that make up a WordPress theme and where you find them, both on your server and within your WordPress Dashboard follow these steps:
+Here is a brief overview of the templates that make up a WordPress theme and where you find them, both on your server and on your WordPress Dashboard.
+Follow these steps:

-When you open this folder, you find the /twentyten theme folder.
+When you open this folder, you find the /twentythirteen theme folder.

 If a theme is uploaded to any folder other than /wp-content/themes, it won’t work.

-Open the folder for the Twenty Ten theme (/wp-content/themes/twentyten) and look at the template files inside.
+Open the folder for the Twenty Thirteen theme (/wp-content/themes/twentythirteen) and look at the template files inside,

-When you open the Twenty Ten theme folder, you see several files.
-At a minimum, you find these five templates in the default theme:
+When you open the Twenty Thirteen theme folder, you see several files.
+At a minimum, you find these five templates in any theme:

 Header template (header.php)